cap-js/attachments/README.md

 ### Object Stores

 A valid Object Store service binding is required, typically one provisioned through SAP BTP.
-See [Local development](#local-development) and [Deployment to Cloud Foundry](#deployment-to-cloud-foundry) on how to use this object store service binding.
+See [Local Development](#local-development) and [Deployment to Cloud Foundry](#deployment-to-cloud-foundry) on how to use this object store service binding.

 #### Local development